pyvec/naucse-hooks/README.md

 # Webhooks for naucse.python.cz

 There's current only one hook at `/` which reacts to GitHub push event and triggers a rebuild of naucse.
+In case there are already some builds running on Travis for the target branch, they're cancelled.
 The build is only triggered if the pushed branch is used as a link in the root naucse repository.
 The hook also reacts to ping events which are sent by GitHub when the webhook is being setup.

 ## How to install: